Skip to main content

 A permanent fixture on each layer are the top controls, which provide quick access to key functions.

 • 1: the instrument selector: click this to open the browser and select a new instrument for this layer - or unload the current one.
-You can also right-click and choose 'Unload' from the menu.
+You can also right-click and choose 'Unload' from the menu, or click the x-mark.

-• 2: instrument navigation: left/right arrows to quickly switch between instruments, and a randomise button to load a random instrument.
-These buttons are based on the current filter settings in the browser.
+• 2: instrument navigation: left/right arrows to quickly switch between instruments, a randomise button to load a random instrument, and an unload button to clear this layer.
+The navigation and randomise buttons are based on the current filter settings in the browser.
 For example, if you have selected the 'Distant Signals' sample library on the browser's filters, the navigation buttons will only cycle through instruments from that library.

 • 3: mute/solo buttons: buttons to mute or solo this layer.
 Soloing a layer automatically mutes the other two layers.